-- a) Check your systemd configuration or other sources of error why the device is not closed.
-Possible reasons could be hanging processes or hanging sessions which might need a kill or a kill -9 or similar.
-Notice that lsof does not catch all possible sources like (recursive or bind-) mounts occupied by foreign kernel namespaces. - b) Do a failover via primary --force, which will likely provoke a split brain. - 4.
-Once /dev/mars/\$res has disappeared, the ordinary MARS handover from the old primary to the new site should proceed as usual. - 5.
+- 4. Once /dev/mars/\$res has disappeared, the ordinary MARS handover from the old primary to the new site should proceed as usual. - 5.
 After /dev/mars/\$res has appeared at the new site, systemctl start "\$start_unit" should be automatically executed.

 The rest depends on your systemd and its configuration.
 For example, you can configure systemd targets for activation of VMs, or for LXC containers, or for iSCSI exports, or for nfs exports, or for glusterfs exports, or for whatever you need.
-For true geo-redundancy, you will likely have to include some quagga or bird or other BGP configurations into your systemd unit stack.
+For true geo-redundancy, you will likely have to include some quagga or bird or other BGP configurations into your stack.